ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 | 2      | 3.641   |
 | 4      | 3.119   |

-Examining the times, though it is not as bad as the previous case, but it is not close to what we would expect.
-Let us see the perf report:
+Examining the times, though it is not as bad as the previous case, it isn't close to what we expected.
+Here's the `perf` report:

 ![perf-report-2](images/perf_random_2.png)

-The overheads at Random bits is less than the previous case, but it is still quite high at 59.73%.
-We have used a separate Random State for every domain, so the overheads are not caused by any shared state.
-But if we look closely, the Random states are all allocated by the same domain in an array with small number of elements, possibly located close to each other in physical memory.
+The overheads at Random bits is less than the previous case, but it's still quite high at 59.73%.
+We've used a separate Random State for every domain, so the overheads aren't caused by any shared state; however, if we look closely, the Random States are all allocated by the same domain in an array with small number of elements, possibly located close to each other in physical memory.
-When multiple domains try to access them, they might possibly share cache lines, what's termed as `false sharing`.
-We can confirm our suspicion with the help of `perf c2c` on Intel machines.
+When multiple domains try to access them, they might be sharing cache lines, or `false sharing`.
+We can confirm our suspicion with the help of `perf c2c` on Intel machines:

 ```
 $ perf c2c record _build/default/float_init_par2.exe 4 100_000_000